-As part of this effort, we wanted to learn how young people in the U.S. feel represented and included in national discussions and issues that affect their lives.
+As part of this effort, we wanted to learn whether young people in the United States feel represented and included in national discussions on issues that affect their lives.

-Through a nationally representative survey sample of 1,011 children, ages 8-17, conducted online by The Harris Poll, here were some key findings:
+Through a nationally representative survey of 1,011 children, ages 8-17, conducted online by The Harris Poll, we learned:

 - Most children (70%) want to be included in the political process but only one third of them currently feel included, with boys more likely to feel included than girls.